rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 Why don't I provide answers to quizzes and LAs?
 In part, providing answers will make it harder to reuse the questions.
 In part, I want to encourage students to ask someone for the answers (e.g., the class mentors or me).
 What did students write?

 > I would have liked a little bit more feedback on the quizzes and would have liked access to the answers to those that we have done.
-(Student 7)

 > A minor thing that I think should be added is answers to the sample LA problems on the class page.
-(Student 7)

 Okay, it's only one student who asked for answers.
 I can try to find time to give them answers to the sample problems, but I won't give them for the quizzes and LAs.
 I'll try to remember to encourage them to do so.